 Lake Louise Hiking Guide

 There are few hiking areas in the world that can rival the Lake Louise region for the accessibility of stunning mountain scenery.
-Compressed within 20 square kilometres (7.7 square miles) are 12 designated hikes and a variety of options to extend your wilderness experience—over 70 kilometres (43 miles) of trail traversing some of the most rugged alpine scenery on the continent.
+Within the Lake Louise and Moraine Lake region are 18 designated hikes and a variety of options to extend your wilderness experience—over 160 kilometres (100 miles) of trail traversing some of the most rugged alpine scenery on the continent.

 The Lake Louise Hiking Guide includes:

-• Descriptions of all Lake Louise hiking trails plus interesting side trips
+• Descriptions of all Lake Louise and Moraine Lake hiking trails plus interesting side trips

 • "Need to Know" section for every trail